 The Switching Study

-The Canadian Financial Services Switching Study helps you understand the motivations and influences behind switchers.
+The Canadian Financial Services Switching Study helps you understand why Canadians switch financial providers and identify the motivations and experience levers that drive acquisition, retention, and attrition.

 About the Study

-Each year, nearly 6 million Canadians make the decision to switch one or more of their financial products—whether it’s a savings account, mortgage, credit card or investment—from one financial provider to another.
-Understanding what drives these choices is essential for institutions looking to stay competitive in a rapidly evolving landscape of traditional banks and fintech disruptors.
+Each year, nearly six million Canadians switch one or more of their financial products—whether it’s a mortgage, credit card, investment or everyday banking account—from one provider to another.
+Understanding what drives these choices is essential for financial institutions looking to stay competitive in a rapidly evolving landscape shaped by traditional banks, digital-first providers and fintech disruptors.

 Full interviews in English and French